aws-amplify/amplify-category-api/packages/amplify-data-construct/API.md

 import { CustomSqlDataSourceStrategy } from '@aws-amplify/graphql-api-construct';
 import { DataStoreConfiguration } from '@aws-amplify/graphql-api-construct';
 import { DefaultDynamoDbModelDataSourceStrategy } from '@aws-amplify/graphql-api-construct';
-import { ExperimentalImportedAmplifyDynamoDbModelDataSourceStrategy } from '@aws-amplify/graphql-api-construct';
+import { ImportedAmplifyDynamoDbModelDataSourceStrategy } from '@aws-amplify/graphql-api-construct';
 import { FunctionSlot } from '@aws-amplify/graphql-api-construct';
 import { FunctionSlotBase } from '@aws-amplify/graphql-api-construct';
 import { FunctionSlotOverride } from '@aws-amplify/graphql-api-construct';